Skip to main navigation Skip to main content

 Waste tires are tires not used for their original, intended purpose due to wear or damage, used tires stored for resale, and processed waste tire material.
 On-the-road tires, as well as off-road tires, are subject to Kentucky’s Waste Tire Program, which requires transporters, accumulators, and processors of waste tires to obtain a registration (KRS 224.50-85) and post financial assurance (KRS 224.50-862).

-More information can be found on DWM's "Waste Tire Permitting" webpage.
+More information can be found on the DWM's "Waste Tire Permitting" webpage.

 A Kentucky Division of Water (DOW) permit is required whenever activities involve a withdrawal of water, a location within a floodplain, a discharge into the state’s waters, or a threat to a water resource.
 DOW permits are generally required for construction activities and activities associated with wastewater treatment.